 - Whenever you play with your cat, always use a toy rather than playing with bare hands, so they learn what kind of things are appropriate to scratch and bite.

 - Invest in some puzzle feeding toys to challenge their problem solving skills.

 - Set up scratch posts near high traffic areas in your home.
 If you catch your cat scratching elsewhere, pick them up and put them down by the scratch post.
 Or, relocate the scratch post closer to the place they’re trying to mark.

-- Introduce them to being handled for medical examinations and grooming by gently touching their lips, ears, toes, tail, paws etc, followed immediately by a treat.
+- Introduce them to being handled for medical examinations and grooming.
+Gently touch their lips, ears, toes, tail, paws etc, followed immediately by a treat.
 Only work on this for a minute or less at a time.

-- It’s also a good idea to get them used to travelling in a pet carrier by leaving the carrier out with some treats for them to find, and closing the door briefly, without actually taking them anywhere.
+- It’s also a good idea to get them used to travelling in a pet carrier.
+Leave the carrier out with some treats for them to find, and closing the door briefly, without actually taking them anywhere.